 The automatic transmission is equipped with an electronic Fail-Safe mode.
 This system allows the vehicle to be driven even in the event of damage to the electrical circuits.
-If this occurs, the gears automatically engage and lock into third gear.
+If this occurs, the transmission may default to third gear in drive range.